Azure-Samples/contoso-real-estate/community-events/content/challenge-project/00-analyzing-portal.md

   - `about`: about page
   - `authentication`: login page (authentication)
   - `checkoutpage`: checkout page
-  - `core`: component responsible for writing data to the browser (local storage)
   - `homepage`: home page
   - `profile`: user profile page
   - `rentalpage`: rental page
   - `searchpage`: search page
   - `shared`: folder that contains the components of universal use in the application, such as buttons, inputs, etc.
-  - `tos`: responsible for standardizing all `TextBlockComponent`

 ![Componentes](./images/gif-arquitetura-portal.gif)

 ### Environment variables

-Within the `portal` project, we can see a folder called environments, which contains the secrets of environment variables to run the project locally (Codespace in this case) or in production.
-This is a good practice to avoid exposing sensitive data.
+Within the `portal` project, we can see a folder called environments, which contains the configuration needed to run the project locally (or in Codespaces in this case), or in production.
+This is a good practice to avoid exposing sensitive data here, as these values are packaged within the application and can be retrieved easily.

 For example, observe the excerpt below: